agronetlabs/ESG-Manifest/README.md

 ---

-> AgroCrypto does not merely track sustainability — it immutably anchors it to the blockchain.
+> AgroCrypto/AgroNet does not merely track sustainability — it immutably anchors it to the blockchain.

 "Rooted & Resilient.
 Cultive algo. 🌽"
 Contribuição adicional para teste de badge.